janimattiellonen/discgolf-diary/video-analyzing-own-throws.md

   - some professional players turn their head away from the target very late or very little at all
 - during some throws, the disc turned in vertical position before flattening out
   - should try to keep the disc in the angle it should leave my hand
+- I start somewhat low, but then the throwing hand is lifted

 ## May 13th, 2020

 [Disc golf practise - May 13th, 2020](https://www.youtube.com/watch?v=uCKRI_pcbDw)